General Terms and Conditions

 Section 8 – Redress, reduction of cost, termination

-- If within a reasonable time limit established by the traveller the tour operator does not provide redress, the traveller is entitled to find a remedy and demand a refund for the necessary expenses.
+- If within a reasonable time limit established by the traveller the house owner does not provide redress, the traveller is entitled to find a remedy and demand a refund for the necessary expenses.
 No notice period or deadline is required if the redress is refused by the tour operator or if the immediate redress is offered on the basis of a special interest of the traveller.

-- If as a result of a defect the trip is considerably impacted and if the tour operator does not remedy such defect within an appropriate time limit, the traveller may cancel the travel agreement within the scope of statutory provisions (to protect the interests of the travellers and for reasons of providing evidence written cancellations are recommended).
+- If as a result of a defect the trip is considerably impacted and if the house owner does not remedy such defect within an appropriate time limit, the traveller may cancel the travel agreement within the scope of statutory provisions (to protect the interests of the travellers and for reasons of providing evidence written cancellations are recommended).
 Establishing a deadline for redress is not required only if redress is impossible or declined by the tour operator, or if the immediate cancellation of the agreement is justified by a special interest of the traveller.
 If the agreement is terminated thereafter, the traveller retains the right to claim a return transport.
 The traveller owes to the tour operator only part of the trip cost applicable to the services accessed, provided that such services were of interest to the traveller.

 - In the event of any potential defects at the vacation site the traveller must immediately inform Borks Ferienhäuser GmbH so that remedy can be provided.